Why do we need this research?

 What’s happening in this project?

-Researchers funded by Tommy’s have developed a simple tool based on data from the UPBEAT study.
-The tool uses the results of a blood test, along with age, blood pressure and upper arm circumference, to calculate a woman’s chances of developing gestational diabetes.
-The tool is designed to be used early in pregnancy, well before the current test for diabetes at 24 to 28 weeks.
+By looking at data from the UPBEAT study, researchers funded by Tommy’s have developed a simple tool that uses the results of a blood test, along with age, blood pressure and upper arm circumference, to calculate a woman’s chances of developing gestational diabetes.
+The tool is designed to be used early in pregnancy, well before the current test for diabetes, which is given at 24 to 28 weeks.

-In this pilot study, the risk assessment tool will be used to identify women at high-risk (more than 1 in 2 chance) of developing gestational diabetes.
-84 high-risk women will then be given either dietary advice, dietary advice plus the anti-diabetic drug metformin, or no treatment.
+In this pilot study, the risk assessment tool will be used to identify women at high risk (more than 1 in 2 chance) of developing gestational diabetes.
+These women will then be given either dietary advice, dietary advice plus the anti-diabetic drug metformin, or no treatment.
+Our researchers hope that 84 women will take part in the study.

-Our researchers will assess how useful the women find each option, and study the impact of these options on the women’s blood sugar levels and their metabolism.
-The results from this pilot study will help our researchers to set up much larger trials to properly test how effective these options are at preventing diabetes.
+The team will assess the impact of these options on the women’s blood sugar levels and their metabolism, as well as their diet and physical activity levels.
+The results from this pilot study will give our researchers the evidence they need to set up larger trials to properly test how effective these methods are at preventing diabetes in pregnancy.

 What difference will this project make?

-Too often, preventative treatment for gestational diabetes is given too late or to people who aren’t most likely to develop the condition.
-Our researchers hope this project will show that targeting early interventions towards mothers at high risk is the most effective way to prevent gestational diabetes.
-This work could eventually mean that women most at risk of diabetes get the support they need to reduce the health risks for them and their baby.
+Too often, preventative treatment for gestational diabetes is given too late or to people who are less likely to develop the condition.
+Our researchers hope this project will show that targeting early interventions towards those obese women who are high risk is the most effective way of preventing gestational diabetes.
+This work could eventually lead to these women getting the support they need early in pregnancy, thus reducing the health risks for them and their babies.